-This strategy will provide you with marketing resources, advice and guidelines in a simple, step by step process.
+My foundation business marketing strategy will provide you with marketing resources, advice and guidelines in a simple, step by step process.
 The advice and tips are for any startup or small business owner new to marketing.

 Most tasks include examples, downloads or the steps needed to complete them as well as insightful interviews with leading entrepreneurs and fascinating blog articles to expand your knowledge.